All TalkSearch records follow the same schema of nested keys. Each top key

 It will contain highlighted versions of the matching elements in the response.

-in the above record, you can have the
+For example, when searching for source in the above record, you can have the

-highlighted version of the title through _highlightResult.video.title.value
+highlighted version of the title through _highlightResult.video.title.value.

-The matching words will be wrapped in <em>
+The matching words will be wrapped in <em> tags by default, but you can use

 any HTML tag through the use of highlightPreTag and highlightPostTag